webyrd/relational-interpreter-book-and-course/interp.md

-Since I know different readers will be coming to this book with very different backgrounds, I've added "pretests" to the Scheme and miniKanren introduction chapters, to help you determine if you already know the concepts will enough to skip ahead.
-Even if you are a Scheme expert, you should probably read the section on pattern matching to make sure you understand the syntax and semantics of the pattern-matching we'll be using.
+Since I know different readers will be coming to this book with very different backgrounds, I've added "pretests" to the Scheme and miniKanren introduction chapters, to help you determine if you already know the concepts well enough to skip ahead.
+Even if you are a Scheme expert, you should probably read the section on pattern matching to make sure you understand the syntax and semantics of the pattern-matcher we'll be using.
 If you haven't used `faster-miniKanren` before, or a miniKanren that supports the `=/=`, `symbolo`, `numbero`, and `absento` constraints, I strongly suggest you read the entire introduction to miniKanren.

+## What is not in this book

+One important topic this book does not cover is how to implement a miniKanren---for example, how `faster-miniKanren` is implemented.
+While this is an interesting topic, and is especially important for some advanced optimizations and for implementing new constraints, this book focuses on writing interpreters as relations.
+There are other resouces on implementing simple miniKanrens, such as the papers on microKanren
+\[TODO cite these\], which is the basis for the miniKanren implementation in the second edition of *The Reasoned Schemer* \[TODO cite\].

 ## Running the code in this book